 These application requirements apply to all programs, except:

 We may grant a maximum of 30 credits (5 full courses) for Higher Level IB courses with grades of 5 or better, depending on program.

 If you have a diagnosed physical, learning, or psychiatric disability, we strongly encourage you to identify yourself during the admissions process.
 Even if your circumstances don’t impact your admissibility to Glendon (in other words you meet our admission requirements), we want to make sure you know about the support services we have in place.
 In no way will identifying yourself be a disadvantage to you.
 More information >>

 Which application form to use:

-Apply through the Ontario Universities’ Application Centre (OUAC) for September, January, and May entry.
+Apply through the Ontario Universities’ Application Centre (OUAC) for September or January entry.
+None of our programs offer an entry in May.
 Contact your guidance office for details.

 What to send with your application:

 Language test results (if required).